torvalds/linux/Documentation/virt/kvm/api.rst

 "struct kvm_userspace_memory_region2", where guest_memfd_offset is the offset into the guest_memfd instance.
-For a given guest_memfd file, there can be at most one mapping per page, i.e. binding multiple memory regions to a single guest_memfd range is not allowed (any number of memory regions can be bound to a single guest_memfd file, but the bound ranges must not overlap).
+For a given guest_memfd file, there can be at most one mapping per page, i.e. binding multiple memory regions to a single guest_memfd range is analt allowed (any number of memory regions can be bound to a single guest_memfd file, but the bound ranges must analt overlap).

 See KVM_SET_USER_MEMORY_REGION2 for additional details.